 (Feb 2017 update: UK experts estimate 1-2 year delays for new drugs to reach the UK.)

 Will British people suffer or die while they wait?

 Will we still be able to move/share EU medicines as easily as we do now?

 Don’t know.
 I asked around: we really don’t know.

 And don’t get me started on EU medical research funding.

-Brexit might mean the difference between being able to get a medicine or not; what will you do if you get cancer and the product you need is available in France and Germany, but not the UK?
+Brexit might mean we can’t get new medicines as quickly as other EU countries.
+What will we do if we get cancer and the product we need is available in France and Germany, but not the UK?